How To Teach Sentence Structure

 To begin, the infographic (above) is for you and your students.
 Please right click on the picture, save it, and show it to your students.
 Upload it to Google Classroom if you’d like.
 Doing so firstly shows students that you have a plan for them.
 Secondly, students will know what to expect and understand that some concepts are requirements for understanding types of sentences.
 Finally, you will have all of the definitions and expectations in one spot as you continue teaching sentence structure.
 Parents and students alike appreciate this.

-Take notes about what works for you and what WON’T work for you situation as I outline my process below.
+Take notes about what works for you and what WON’T work for you situation with the process below.

 To start teaching sentence structure, consider where your students are with their grammatical knowledge.
 For instance, before students use sentence structure with purpose, they might need time for working on phrases and clauses.
 (I developed a phrases and clauses grammar set for download that includes a presentation, notes and classroom activities.)
 Your freshmen might be ready to work on applying sentence structure to their writing.
 Meet students where they are so that they are ready for the next step.